vfremaux/moodle-block_dashboard/README.md

 # Install
 #########

-1. Add all _goodies libraries to central libs of Moodle
-- jqplot + API wrapper
-- timeline + API wrapper
-- googmaps API wrapper

-2. Deploy the block in Moodle/blocks as usual
+1. Deploy the block in Moodle/blocks as usual

-3. Activate notifications to isntall the data model
+2. Activate notifications to isntall the data model

-4. Create a course, better a flexipage or paged format course if available
+3. Create a course, better a flexipage or paged format course if available

-5. Add a Dashboard block and write a query
+4. Add a Dashboard block and write a query

-6. Define output fields, output modes, output labels... and discover features....
+5. Define output fields, output modes, output labels... and discover features....

 # Install additive for running timelines
 ========================================